firstnoodle/VueCalendarView/README.md

-# DatePicker
+# CalendarView

-A small CodeSandbox project to built a datepicker from "scratch" (using vue, moment, and popper).
+A small CodeSandbox project (using its beta git integration) to built a calendar from "scratch" (using vue and moment).
+It is mainly meant to be used as a 'popper' together with a text-input, to create a DatePicker - but could be used alone as well.